 Part I -- The Rental Agreement is a Contract, Not Law

 The justices were clear that a rental agreement was a contract where violating the "unauthorized driver" provision wasn't sufficient to change any legal rights.
-The rental car company has remedies for unauthorized drivers and other violations of the rental car contract -- including canceling any protections and using the "Do Not Rent list" -- but handing over rental car keys to a known or suspected criminal is, for now, a contractual issue, not (directly) a criminal one.
-And that ties into Part II of the ruling.
+The rental car company has remedies for unauthorized drivers and other violations of the rental car contract -- including canceling any protections and using the "Do Not Rent list."
+But handing over rental car keys to a known or suspected criminal is a contractual issue, not a criminal one.

 Byrd should have no greater expectation of privacy than a car thief because he intentionally used a third party as a strawman in a calculated plan to mislead the rental company from the very outset, all to aid him in committing a crime.
 This argument is premised on the Government’s inference that Byrd knew he would not have been able to rent the car on his own, because he would not have satisfied the rental company’s requirements based on his criminal record, and that he used Reed, who had no intention of using the car for her own purposes, to procure the car for him to transport heroin to Pittsburgh.